hajar-eng40/7segment/README.md

 In this project, a board containing several DIP switches and a four-digit seven-segment display was used.
 The attached UCF file .
 To make the numbers visible on the seven-segment display, the timing needed to be set to 1ms, which was done using a counter.

+FPGA is spartan6 LX9 , With the software ISE